-At West Didsbury CE Primary we follow the Letters and Sounds document to teach phonics with some resources from Jolly Phonics used in the Foundation Stage to introduce the initial phonemes.
+At West Didsbury CE Primary we follow the Letters and Sounds document to teach phonics with resources used in the Foundation Stage to introduce the initial phonemes.

 More information about letters and sounds can be found here.

 In the Foundation Stage and Key Stage 1 phonics is taught daily at a discrete dedicated time.
 Children are grouped in their classes according to the phase they are working at.
 Weekly spellings are usually matched to the work that has been covered in Letters and Sounds that week.